 Laptops, in general, are the most preferred option in today’s online learning.
 Compared to a desktop or tablet, a laptop is basically equipped with an integrated webcam and microphone enough to let you handle a virtual class.

 It’s quite daunting but you need to figure out what kind of laptop do you really need for online teaching?
 Does it have to be high-end?

-At this time of the pandemic, a laptop is as essential as a textbook, a personal library, a research tool; for taking notes, for assigning homework, for lecturing, and even video chatting.
+A laptop is as essential as a textbook, a personal library, a research tool; for taking notes, assigning homework, lecturing, and even video chatting.
 All you need now is to get a value-focused model that is perfect for your requirements.

 >>>Looking for which laptop to buy?
 We found and reviewed 10 laptops perfect for teachers.

 1) It should allow you to work flexibly

 Are you teaching home-based or you travel every day to school?
 Are you looking for a portable computer for easy carrying?
 Here, you can determine between smaller-sized, thinner, and lighter laptop options.
 Identifying the main use will help you find the perfect size that allows you to work with ease.

 How large a monitor display you need?
 Most online teachers use at least 17 inches laptop, a 15-inch monitor is enough for you not to squint a lot while looking at the screen.
 This includes how webcam and audio are properly facilitated.
 A laptop that allows you to work flexibly should have conveniently built-in devices for the webcam’s or microphone’s quality, or in case you need to buy, it can accommodate these tools appropriately.